Chief Secretary's Building: Heritage listing

 The Chief Secretary's Building is of aesthetic significance because its primary contribution to the surviving Victorian era streetscapes in Phillip Street, Macquarie Street and, in particular Bridge Street.
 It remains a dominant building in the pre-eminent administrative and political quarter of Sydney.

-The finishes and artworks purposely bought for the building, many from the Sydney International Exhibition and some commissioned in London, are of the highest quality and lavishness.
+The finishes and artworks purposely bought for the building, many from the Sydney International Exhibition and some commissioned in London, are of the high quality and lavishness.
 They not only demonstrate the prestige of the department but are exemplars of late nineteenth century public taste and refinement.

 The Chief Secretary's Building is of architectural significance because of the high quality of its architectural composition and execution, both externally and internally.
 It represents two works of great importance in the professionals careers of two outstanding nineteenth century architects.
 Barnet as Colonial Architect, considered it second only to his work at the GPO.
 The additions by Vernon represent one of the first and major works by the newly appointed Government Architect.
 That they were completed in a style and quality matching that of the original building (at least outwardly) in a time of severe economic recession is a further testament to the contemporary importance attached to this building.
 The Chief Secretary's Building remains one of the pre-eminent public buildings of the nineteenth century, comparing equally with the GPO and Sydney University.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Chief Secretary's Building has social significance because it was the workplace of departments including Public Works which, more than other, had overwhelming influence on all aspects of life at every level of society.
 The size and finish of the building and its various artworks demonstrate the importance and esteem afforded to the office necessary for the workings of government.